mahmoud0x01/Datainfo/README.md

 . argparse
 # install requirements
 `pip install argparse`
+#soon
-# encryption functions will be added soon
+ Cryptographic functions will be added soon for symmetric and asymmetric crypto